KennethManzi1/8-week-SQL-Challenge/Case 8  Fresh Segments/C. Segment Analysis.md

 ## Solution - C. Segment Analysis

-We will solve this by pulling the number of distinct interests and the number of distinct month_year in the dataset.

-We will use the interestmetrics CTE and interestmaps CTE to solve for B as well.
+We will use the interestmetrics CTE and interestmaps CTE to solve all the problems in C.

 ````sql